contributte/simple-blogger/README.md

 ### Metafile

 Let's we have a file in *data/201505/post.neon*.
-All meta files have `neon` extension.
+All meta files must have `neon` extension.

 Take a look to example meta file.